 Read Article: Cleanup Crew All-Stars Part 1: Invertebrates

 Starry, Sailfin (AKA Lawnmower), Bicolor, and a variety of other "comb-tooth" blennies can add character to any aquarium while also playing a part in algae control.
-Throughout the day they will graze algae on rocks and glass panels of the aquarium.
+Throughout the day they will graze on algae growing on the rocks and glass panels of the aquarium.
 They have quite the personality in your aquarium too, perching on rock outcroppings in between meals and sometimes pestering their tankmates who encroach on their territory.
 They are also known for jumping, so we would suggest having a lid on the aquarium if kept.

-Gobies can help keep the substrate clean by the mouthful.
-Diamond head, Twin Spot, Tiger Watchmen gobies spend their day sifting through live sand looking for tasty crustaceans to eat.
+Sandsifting Gobies can help keep the substrate clean by the mouthful.
+Diamond head, Twin Spot, and Tiger Watchmen gobies spend their day sifting through live sand looking for tasty crustaceans to eat.
 This helps keep the sand oxygenated, free of algae and releases detritus into the water column to be filtered out.

-Surgeonfish, Doctor fish, Tangs, whatever you want to call them, these fish come in a variety of shapes, sizes and colors and are among the most popular saltwater aquarium fish.
-They are known for grazing, nipping, and plucking algae off liverock or glass.
-They do accept meaty morsels of food, but should be provided with seaweed sheets and other herbivorous snacks to round out their diet in an aquarium even though they will likely eat anything within reach.
+Surgeonfish, Doctor fish, Tangs, whatever you want to call them, these fish come in a variety of shapes, sizes, and colors and are among the most popular saltwater aquarium fish.
+They are known for grazing, nipping, and plucking algae off liverock and glass but also accept meaty morsels of food.
+Tangs need to be provided with seaweed sheets and other herbivorous snacks to round out their diet in an aquarium even though they will likely eat anything within reach.